-Nain Singh Lama in his thesis paper, "A Study on Fund Mobilization (A Comparative Study of Himalayan Bank Ltd, Everest Bank Ltd, Nabil Bank Ltd and Standard Chartered Bank Ltd)" (2006 to 2012) with the objectives is;
+Bhattarai, Bimala.
+(2005) in her thesis paper, "A Study on Fund Mobilization (A Comparative Study of Himalayan Bank Ltd Everest Bank Ltd and Nepal Investment Bank Ltd)" with the objectives is;

-- To evaluate the growth and risk ratio of loan and advances and total investment with respective to growth rate of total deposit and net profit of HBL, EBL, SCB and NABIL. - To evaluate comparatively operating, financial and investment efficiency of three joint venture banks. - To carry out the relationship between deposits and total investment, deposits and loan and advance and net profits of HBL, EBL, SCB and NABIL. - To analyze the sources and uses of funds and analysis of cash flow of these three joint venture banks.
+- To evaluate the growth and risk ratio of loan and advances and total investment with respective to growth rate of total deposit and net profit of HBL, EBL and NIBL. - To evaluate comparatively operating, financial and investment efficiency of three joint venture banks. - To carryout the relationship between deposits and total investment, deposits and loan and advance and net profits of HBL, EBL and NIBL. - To analyze the sources and uses of funds and analysis of cash flow of these three joint venture banks.

-On the thesis, the analyst found that the liquidity position of NABIL is comparatively better than HBL, SCB and EBL.
+On the thesis, the analyst found that the liquidity position of NIBL is comparatively better than HBL and EBL.
 Similarly, EBL is comparatively successful to invest in productive sector and has mobilized its collected deposits to provide loan and advances.
-The NABIL is profitable in comparison to other compared banks.
-HBL has maintained the lower liquidity risk and NABIL has maintained lower credit risk.
+The NIBL is profitable in comparison to other compared banks.
+HBL has maintained the lower liquidity risk and NIBL has maintained lower credit risk.
 Deposit is the strongest sources of fund whereas borrowings cover fewer portions of sources of fund.
-NABIL has kept fewer amounts in deposits in comparison to other two banks.
+NIBL has kept fewer amounts in deposits in comparison to other two banks.
 Among the uses of funds, loan and advances covers maximum portion and interest accrued covers less portion.
-Correlation coefficient between deposit and total investment of HBL, EBL SCB and NABIL elucidates the positive relationship or there is high degree of positive correlation.
+Correlation coefficient between deposit and total investment of HBL, EBL and NIBL elucidates the positive relationship or there is high degree of positive correlation.
 Most of the investment decision of these three banks depends upon deposits and only few decisions are depend upon other variables.
 The researcher recommends that three banks to follow liberal lending policy when sensations loan and advances with sufficient guaranty and implement a sound collection policy including procedure which rapid identification of bad debtor loans, immediate contact with borrower, continual follow up and as well as legal procedure if require and to collect more amounts as deposits through large variety of deposits schemes and facilities.

-Jeeva Nath Sapkota, in his thesis paper "A study on Sources & Usages of fund and it's mobilizing policy of Standard Chartered Bank Ltd, NABIL Bank, Everest Bank & Himalayan Bank" having main objectives to examine the fund mobilizing policy adopted by three joint venture banks viz.
-SCBNL, NABIL, EBL and HBL and the way these banks mobilized their funds during six year study period i.e. from 2006 to 2011.
-With the objectives is;
+Sapkota, Uddab Prasad.
+(2002) in his thesis paper "A study on fund mobilizing policy of Standard Chartered Bank Ltd in comparison to Nepal Bangladesh Bank Ltd and Himalayan Bank Ltd" having main objectives to examine the fund mobilizing policy adopted by three joint venture banks viz.
+SCBNL, NBBL and HBL and the way these banks mobilized their funds during five year study period i.e. from 2004/05 to 2008/09.